 Not so in Kanazawa.
 Bordered by the Sea of Japan in Ishikawa prefecture, Kanazawa is home to some of the freshest seafood in the country.
-And any city in Japan that has superb seafood will more than likely offer superb sushi.
+And any city in Japan that has superb seafood will offer superb sushi.
 That was exactly the case in Kanazawa.

 Sushi is my absolute favorite Japanese food in the world so I welcomed the opportunity to have sushi as much as I could in Kanazawa.
 It was fresh, available everywhere, and relatively cheap compared to other cities in Japan.

-If you’re visiting Japan’s central Chubu region, then listed below are ten great restaurants to try in Kanazawa.
-Over half are sushi restaurants but there are others as well that offer Kanazawa specialties like wagashi and Kaga ryori.
+If you’re exploring Japan’s central Chubu region, then listed below are ten great Kanazawa restaurants you can visit.
+Over half are sushi restaurants but there are others as well that offer Kanazawa food specialties like wagashi and Kaga ryori.